 The most common site of IT band pain is at the lateral knee but it can also irritate the lateral hip.

-Traditionally foam rolling on your painful IT band or stretching movements are advised.
+Traditionally, foam rolling on your painful IT band or stretching movements are advised.
 If you have ever foam rolled your IT band you know how much it hurts.
-Big picture here, this structure is in place fro stability of the lower leg.
+Big picture here, this structure is in place for stability of the lower leg.
 It provides a stable platform when walking and running.
 Newer research would argue and say stability alone is not its only place but the structure also recycles energy during walking and running.
 Almost like a spring.
 That debate aside, the IT band does not respond well to stretching or hammering on it with foam.
-The fascia may be pissed off but in the same way I would not advise you stretch your irritated hamstring I cannot advise stretching your irritated IT band.
-Not only will this be painful but we know this structure is not dynamic like muscle tissue, why try to lengthen it?
+The fascia may be pissed off but in the same way I would not advise you to stretch your irritated hamstring I cannot advise stretching your irritated IT band.
+Not only will this be painful but we know this structure is not dynamic like muscle tissue.
+Why try to lengthen it?

 As the pelvis drops and the knee moves inward the IT band is placed on high tension.
 Adding velocity and volume to the equation leads to pissed off tissue.
 Instead of hammering on that tissue address the root cause, the way you move.

 Glute medius and maximus are able to help control both pelvic drop and medial collapse at the knee.
 Skaters and monster walks work really well to both activate and strengthen these muscles.
 Practicing a controlled shock absorption strategy also helps stop pelvic drop and medial collapse.
 Focusing on exaggerated forward trunk lean in the shock absorption phase allows increased glute group activity.
 By retraining your brain to help you correct faulty movements you stand the best chance of having these become habit and ending your IT band pain for good.